izivkov/CasioGShockSmartSync/README.md

 ## Announcements
 - We implemented the `Find Phone` function, by long-pressing the LOWER-RIGHT button (FIND should apper on the watch's display).
 The phone will stop playing sound once it is picked up, or after 30 seconds.

 - Fixed a wrong `battery level` display on the `Time Screen`.
-It works with my two watches, but we need more testing, so please post a message [here](https://github.com/izivkov/CasioGShockSmartSync/issues/43) works for you.
+It works with my two watches, but we need more testing, so please post a messages [here](https://github.com/izivkov/CasioGShockSmartSync/issues/43) if works or not for you.

 - We now also show the temparure of the watch, bellow the battery indicator.